-All of the hybrids in the Iowa Corn Tests recorded in the table in Figure 5 were double-cross varieties.
-The trial results for the period 1926-1933 (before the drought of 1934) are plotted both as a histogram and as a density estimate in Figure 6.
+All of the hybrids in the Iowa Corn Tests recorded in the table in Figure 7 were double-cross varieties.
+The trial results for the period 1926-1933 (before the drought of

+Sutch: The Impact of the 1936 Corn-Belt Drought Page 12 of 42 Draft of December 8, 2009 1934) are plotted both as a histogram and as a density estimate in Figure 8.
 The average yield advantage of the hybrids was 9.3 percent (averaging across the 12 districts and 95 observations).
 The median yield advantage was 9 percent.
-It is clear that an advantage of 15 to 20 percent would be an exaggeration for this period.
+An advantage of 15 to 20 percent would be an exaggeration for this period.
 The average advantage in District 6, where the adoption of hybrid corn first took place, was only 7 percent.